Sir Roy Anderson Lecture

 A public lecture by Sir Roy Anderson, Professor of Infectious Disease Epidemiology, School of Public Health, Imperial College London and Director, London Centre for Neglected Tropical Disease Research.

-This public talk will address the potential for a future Influenza A pandemic and issues related to control of the recent Ebola and SARS epidemics.
-It will also address the question of how we develop control strategies and mitigation policy in advance of new infectious disease outbreaks?
-The talk will be presented in a non-technical format.
+This public talk addressed the potential for a future Influenza A pandemic and issues related to control of the recent Ebola and SARS epidemics.
+It also addressed the question of how we develop control strategies and mitigation policy in advance of new infectious disease outbreaks?

 Sir Roy Anderson is Professor of Infectious Disease Epidemiology in the School of Public Health, Imperial College London and Director of the London Centre for Neglected Tropical Disease Research.